Opinion | Acknowledging the malice of some precedes charity for all

 Very special indeed.

-Enough Republican senators seem ready to hide behind the claim (easily contested though historical examples) that a president can’t be impeached when he’s out of office.
+Enough Republican senators seem ready to hide behind the claim (easily contested through historical examples involving other offices) that a president can’t be impeached when he’s out of office.
 So a conviction vote may fall short of the required two-thirds majority.

 They should think again.
 We cannot have the national “unity” everyone claims to yearn for unless the president’s own party acknowledges that these were high crimes and misdemeanors of a fundamental sort.
-They involved an attack on democracy itself through force and violence at the beckoning of a leader who sought to corrupt not only our political process but also our self-understanding as a nation of equals.
+We’re talking about an attack on democracy itself through force and violence at the beckoning of a leader who sought to corrupt not only our political process but also our self-understanding as a nation of equals.

 The impeachment managers will be insisting that this can never be our “new normal.”
 Here’s wishing them Godspeed in their work.